jorgeventura/ventura-repo/README.md

 # mbrowse
-mbrowse is a SNMP MIB browser tool.
-It relies on GTK+ and net-snmp.
+This package is a graphical SNMP MIB browser based on GTK+ and Net-SNMP

+The original project homepage can be found at http://sourceforge.net/projects/mbrowse/ and this is just a fork to make it avalable **GitHub**.